joeappleton18/surrey-notes-tool/README.md

 # Surrey Notes Tool

-This tool is designed to convert markdown to self-contained HTMl files.
+This tool is designed to convert markdown to self-contained HTMl files .

-Each document is converted to a single HTML file and can be uploaded to to a learning management system (LMS) such as SurreyLearn.
+The HTML files, along with any images, can be uploaded to a LMS (e.g., Surrey Learn).

 ## Usage

+- Ensure you have node installed
+- From terminal, run `npx surrey-notes-tool <inputFile>`
+- The tool will create an HTML file in the same directory as the input file.

+### Uploading to the LMS

+- On a module page, in the top menu: click "Course Setup" -> "Manage Files"
+- Create a new folder for your content (e.g., "Week 1/lab-1")
+- Upload the HTML file and any images to the folder

+### Adding to the material

+- Navigate to "Course Materials"
+- Click on a topic section (e.g., "Lab 1") and click "Add item Content"
+- Click "more"
+- Select "course file"
+- Select the HTML file you created

+## TODO

+- Add a watch mode to the tool so that it automatically updates the HTML file when the markdown file is changed.
-First, in root of your project create a folder called `templates` and add a `template.html` file.
-This file will be used to generate the HTML files.
-[For now, it's best to use the provided `template.html` file](https://github.com/joeappleton18/surrey-notes-tool/blob/master/template/template.html).
+- Add a way to add a template file to the tool so that it can be used to generate the HTML file.
+- Make it so it recursively parses all markdown files in a directory.